-The Nordea Foundation Center for Healthy Aging, The Association for International Cancer Research (UK), The Danish Cancer Society, The Danish Council for Independent Research (Medical Sciences) and The National Institutes of Health (USA).
+The Danish National Research Foundation, The Nordea Foundation Center for Healthy Aging, The European Research Council, The European Union and The Danish Council for Independent Research (Medical Sciences and Natural Sciences).

-Drs Simon Bekker-Jensen and Niels Mailand, Center for Protein Research, University of Copenhagen, Denmark.
+Drs Guillermo Montoya and Niels Mailand, Center for Protein Research, University of Copenhagen, Denmark.

 Dr Michael Lisby, University of Copenhagen, Denmark.

-Drs Claudia and Jiri Lukas, Danish Cancer Society, Copenhagen, Denmark.
+Drs Claudia and Jiri Lukas, Center for Protein Research, University of Copenhagen, Denmark.